About Me

 Research Interest

-Previously, I have also done research in more traditional NLP tasks, such as question answering (EMNLP’21) and text summarization (EMNLP’21, ACL’22, EMNLP’22).
-I also led the development of SummerTime (230+ stars) at Yale.
+Previously, I have also done research in more traditional NLP tasks, as semantic parsing, question answering and text summarization.

 For more details about my research, please refer to my publication list below.